redstone-finance/redstone-node/docs/PREPARE_MANIFEST.md

-## How to prepare manifest for a new provider
+# How to prepare a new manifest
+TODO